 The Sonos Playbase and Playbar are both two-in-one speakers, streaming music while also offering cinema sound to your TV.
 They also both offer the same features and functions, they both have a two-cable setup, with one for power and the other for connecting to your TV and they are both the same price.

 Ultimately, the Playbase is designed for TVs that are not wall-mounted, with the idea being that the TV sits on top of the speaker.
 It has a more refined design and an extra driver for enhanced sound output.

 The Playbar on the other hand, can sit flat below the TV too, but it can also be wall-mounted to sit underneath a wall-hung TV.
-It doesn't have quite as striking a design as the Playbase, but it still looks great up on the wall.
+It doesn't have quite as striking a design as the Playbase, and it isn't as compact or as smart as the Sonos Beam, but it still looks great up on the wall.